Hoverbear/hoverbear.org/_posts/2017-03-03-setting-up-a-rust-devenv.md

 In order to run `code` from the command line we may need to open up VS Code and open the 'Command Palette' with `Shift+Command+P` on Mac, or `Shift+Control+P` on Linux.
 In it, enter `shell command` and look for the `Shell Command: Install 'code' command in PATH` option.
 After doing this any new shell we open should be able to run `code`.

-### Extension: Rusty code
+### Extension: Rust

-The 'Rusty code' extension provides some helpers around build, formatting, and other useful things.
-It can be installed by selecting the bottom 'Box with border and smaller box in the top right corner' button on the sidebar and searching for 'Rusty code'.
+The 'Rust' extension provides some helpers around build, formatting, and other useful things.
+It can be installed by selecting the bottom 'Box with border and smaller box in the top right corner' button on the sidebar and searching for 'Rust'.
 You can take a look at the readme before you install.

 ### Extension: `rls_vscode`